-If a ball is hit to the third baseman, the shortstop follows the ball (covers third), the second baseman moves toward the ball (covers second).
-The first baseman covers his base.
+If a ball is hit to the third baseman, the shortstop follows the ball (covers third), the second baseman moves toward the

 If a ball is hit to the shortstop, the second baseman follows the ball (covers second).
 The first and third basemen cover their bases.
 The shortstop can either make the play at third, second, or first.